 The Interview Committee collaboratively creates engaging questions that allow children and their families to express various aspects of their lives, ranging from their favorite hobbies to their opinions about systemic health disparities.
 The goal of this team is to hear and understand individuals’ experiences while identifying structural barriers and collecting public health information for our advocacy and writing committees.
 Members of our interview team are generally comfortable around a camera and are highly sensitive to the apprehension and discomfort that families might experience before and after surgical procedures.
 Due to the COVID-19 pandemic, phone interviews will be the new method of communication between families and SOS.

 The Outreach Internal Committee handles the recruitment and retention of active and interested members.
 Their regular duties include updating social media sites that broadcast the organization’s mission and accomplishments as well as organizing on-campus events that promote health equity and team building.
-Due to the COVID-19 pandemic and limitation of solely virtual events, members will have the chance to coordinate their own social media posts that bring awareness to their topic of interest.
+Due to the COVID-19 pandemic, members will coordinate their own social media posts that bring awareness to a health equity topic of interest.
 Members will also have the opportunity to co-host virtual workshops that highlight the effects of health disparities.

 The Advocacy Committee is designed to offer increased access and accommodation to people who are often overlooked in our systems.
 The team is responsible for connecting patients with the appropriate resources to address inequities identified during the interviews.
 In order to accomplish this task, members research and contact partnering organizations to maintain a geographical resource database that includes mental health referral centers, housing accommodations, legal services, and health resources.
 Due to the COVID-19 pandemic, the advocacy committee will shift to researching local policies that address domestic health inequities in an effort to inspire systematic change and organizing virtual events to raise awareness.

-The Outreach External Committee serves as the public relations core of our organization.
+The Outreach Committee serves as the health education core of our organization.
 In between yearly missions, members employ strategies to increase our presence within the Los Angeles community by contacting schools, health fairs, and other community organizations.
 Members assist in maintaining relationships with our nonprofit community partners, as well as hosting large-scale educational events around Los Angeles.
 Due to the COVID-19 pandemic, members will focus on refining our health literacy curriculum and presenting it via high school zoom classroom visits.